Employers in Kentucky are required by law to provide workers compensation insurance.

 Discuss your legal options with a highly qualified Kentucky work accident lawyer at the Law Firm of Flora Templeton Stuart today.
 We represent clients who were hurt at work or while operating a vehicle while working.

 Call us at (888) 782-9090 or reach us online through our free case evaluation form.
-We have offices in Bowling Green, Glasgow, Greenville and Russellville, Kentucky, but we travel throughout Kentucky to meet with our injured clients.
+We have offices in Bowling Green, Glasgow, Greenville, Kentucky, but we travel throughout Kentucky to meet with our injured clients.

 Many Kentucky work accidents occur in the fields of construction, manufacturing, transportation, and agriculture and natural resources extraction.
 Common causes of work accidents include: